-On 16 November 1953 Escher gives a lecture to the Friends of the Stedelijk Museum in Alkmaar, as an addition to an exhibition of his work.
-During these years Escher had frequent opportunities to exhibit in museums, art galleries and universities, often together with two or more fellow members of the Association of Dutch Graphic Artists.
+On 16 November 1953 Escher gave a lecture to the Friends of the Stedelijk Museum in Alkmaar, on the occasion of an exhibition of his work.
+During those years Escher had frequent opportunities to exhibit in museums, art galleries and universities, often together with two or more fellow members of the Association of Dutch Graphic Artists.
 He would usually accompany these exhibitions with a lecture on his own work.

-At the end of 1933, Escher started to explore possible uses of his work in commercial assignments.
+At the end of 1933, Escher started to explore the possibilities of applying his work to commercial assignments.
 The first attempt was a design for wrapping paper.
-He hoped to sell it to a number of large department stores: De Bijenkorf, Gerzon, Zingone and Korall.
-Using their logos as motifs, he created several repeating patterns which could be printed on wrapping paper.
-He also experimented with the names, creating playful interlocking designs.
+He hoped to sell it to a number of large department stores: de Bijenkorf, Gerzon, Zingone and Korall.
+Using their logos as motifs, he created several patterns that could be printed on wrapping paper.
+He also experimented with the names by making them interlock in playful ways.

 Partly because of his friendship with Bas Kist, Mauk (as he was called in his younger days) Escher started to focus more on his drawing in 1917-18.
 In Bas he found an equal who took to drawing as much as he did.
 Together they also went looking for the secrets of the linocut and woodcut.
 Drawing and graphic arts became more important to them than school.